Published at: 22 Mar 2019

 This year’s Harmony Week theme was ‘Everyone belongs’, which is an important idea to reflect on in the wake of tragedies like that at Christchurch.

-“It’s shocking, and we should never accept atrocities like it,” said Carmel Trimboli, who works in Adult Community Health.
+“It’s shocking, and we should never accept atrocities like it,” Carmel Trimboli said, who works in Adult Community Health.

 “We live in a very diverse community – we’re all equal, regardless of race and religion, and need to accept and respect one another and our different beliefs.
 Tolerance is so important.”